Connecting young people with sound opportunities

 Are you an open minded, positive thinking team player with a willingness to learn and a belief that young people from all backgrounds should have access to music opportunities?

 AMP is seeking motivated and dynamic individuals from age 18 upwards who are passionate about wanting the voices of young people to be heard.
+We are looking for trustees, young trustees (aged 30 and under), and a Co-Chair.

 Why become a trustee?